baku89/glisp/README.md

 Glisp, an acronym for **G**raphical **LISP**, is the prototyping project of what if a design tool meets a way of creative coding and obtain the self-bootstrapping power of LISP.
 This tool looks like the integration of Illustrator and Processing IDE at a glance.
 And in fact, it adopts both benefits of intuitiveness of direct manipulation on GUI and abstractness of programming language.

 Glisp literally uses a Lisp-like code as a project file.
-And as the code-as-data concept of Lisp, its project file itself is the program to generate an output at the same time as it is a list of shapes.
-And even the large part of the app's built-in features are implemented by the same syntax of Lisp as a project file.
-By this nature so-called [homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity), artists can dramatically hack the app and transform it into any tool which can be specialized for daily graphic design, illustration, generative art, drawing flow-chart, or whatever you want.
+As the code-as-data concept of Lisp, its project file itself is the program to generate an output at the same time as it is a list of shapes.
+And even the large part of the app's built-in features are implemented by Lisp as equivalent syntax as project files.
+By this nature so-called [homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity), artists can dramatically hack the app and transform it into any tool which can be specialized for daily graphic design, illustration, generative art, drawing flow-chart, or whatever they want.
 I call such a design concept "purpose-agnostic".
 Compared to the most of existing design tools that are strictly optimized for a concrete genre of graphics such as printing or UI of smartphone apps, I believe the attitude that developers intentionally keep being agnostic on how a tool should be used by designers makes it further powerful.

 Developed by [Baku Hashimoto](https://baku89.com)